 Motivation is a crucial factor to push learners to achieve the desired levels of learning.
-Motivating students to complete a course becomes the biggest obstacle in e-learning contexts.
-Unlike in a traditional classroom, neither the teacher nor the students are physically present in a virtual classroom.
+Motivating students to complete a course becomes the biggest obstacle in the eLearning context.
+Unlike a traditional classroom, neither the teacher nor the students are physically present in a virtual classroom.
 Therefore, the job of the teacher as a motivator is restricted.
-In this case, gamification works in favor of the instructor and provides the required amount of motivation, which is induced by the gaming situations the learners are put in.
+In this case, gamification works in favor of the instructor and provides the required amount of motivation, which the gaming situations induce.

-Although gamification is arguably a better alternative to traditional classroom teaching, it requires a well-structured approach for its effective conduct.
-A gamified lesson requires several professionals to develop such lessons and to deliver it to learners in a virtual classroom.
+Although gamification is arguably a better alternative to traditional classroom teaching, its effective conduct requires a well-structured approach.
+A gamified lesson requires several professionals to develop such lessons and to deliver them to learners in a virtual classroom.
 Some of the focal points that impact the learning outcomes are:

 Awarding the learners that take part in gamification activities motivates them to proceed in the course.
-Conversely, not giving them due recognition has an adverse effect on the learning and motivation levels of learners.
-For this reason, there’s a requisite need to recognize learners’ efforts.
+Conversely, not giving learners due recognition has an adverse effect on their learning and motivation levels.
+For this reason, there is a requisite need to recognize learners’ efforts.

 A game becomes boring over time if it does not involve evolving challenges that excite learners at various levels.
 As a result, gamified lessons require a long-term learning outlook.

 Not all learners thrive in a highly competitive environment.
 This emphasizes the need for creating accommodating lessons, where all learners get equal opportunity to compete and master lessons.

 Gamification in eLearning requires certain strategies so that lessons for achieving the specified objectives of learning can be developed.
 These strategies improve over time with practice and experience.
 The effective professional strategies for gamification in eLearning include: